pepopowitz/self-sabotage-your-docs/src/index.md

 <!--

-But for most versions, it did the worst possible thing
+But for most docs, it did the worst possible thing

 Google could crawl the older versions, it knew it existed, and it knew what was on it